Magnadata Group: Magnadata

 In February 2006 Magnadata, also based in Boston, bought Norprint from administration.
 At the time Norprint had 226 staff and Magnadata had 193.
 Magnadata's customers included the London Underground, New York Metro, Sydney Rail Authority, Royal Mail, TNT, Manchester City Football Club, and the Ryder Cup organisation.

 UK train tickets

-In 1987 Magnadata was the first company to produce magnetic strip tickets for British Rail.
-For this it received the Queen’s Award for Technology in 1989; it was the first printing company to receive this award.

 In August 2010 it was awarded a £24 million contract to produce 750 million magnetic strip train tickets a year in the UK for the Association of Train Operating Companies (ATOC).

 Administration

 In 2015 Magnadata was placed into administration and was acquired by Paragon Group, becoming part of its BemroseBooth Paragon subsidiary.
 Norprint, which was a subsidiary of Magnadata, was not acquired by Paragon Group and was closed.

 Location

 The company was based in the north of Boston on the B1183.
 In 2021, planning permission was given to build forty-seven houses on its former site by local housing association Longhurst Group.